Nova

 Designers went crazy on whiteboards then discussed with engineers to narrow the scope.

-Found core features to focus on according to user needs.
+Found core features to focus on according to user needs and hardware constraints.

 Matching the current structure, not disrupting or reinventing.